juliogonzalez/ebs-tools/README.md

 To change types of EBS volumes attached to an instance, in parallel.

-Allows to select which volumes are to be migrated, and will save tags or encryption if present.
+Allows to select which volumes are to be migrated, and will save encryption or tags (optionally) if present.

 ### clean_snapshots